For small business owners and freelancers, virtual office services offer all the advantages of renting actual office space without having to pay rent.

-They also have the least transparent website of any on this list, with no packages or pricing listed.
-Instead, they offer a free quote service with no obligation to buy.
+It also has the least transparent website of any on this list, with no packages or pricing listed.
+Instead, it offers a free quote service with no obligation to buy.

-They also have an active, welcoming network that each user gets access to, including regular community and networking events.
+It also boasts an active, welcoming network that each user gets access to, including regular community and networking events.
 Startup owners and workers will find a lot here, as EOffice has connections with more than a dozen mentorship companies and angel investors who offer their guidance to EOffice members.

 With locations in 60 countries, EOffice is another great virtual office provider for international businesses, though it only has locations in 11 US Cities.

-Their virtual office packages focus on the basics: a professional business address and phone answering services, and they’re somewhat pricier than others on this list.
-The full package, including access to their co-working spaces, is close to $400/month.
+Its virtual office packages focus on the basics: a professional business address and phone answering services.
+It is somewhat pricier than others on this list for those services, though.

-They also offer an eCard membership option just for co-working, which gets you access to their community portal and one day pass per month (among other perks) starting at $39.75/mo.
+EOffice does offer an eCard membership option just for co-working, though, which gets you access to the community portal and one day pass per month (among other perks).

 How To Find The Best Virtual Office For You

 Now let’s look at the best virtual office services for different situations.
-As we noted earlier, what makes a virtual office right for you will largely depend on your individual needs.
+What makes a virtual office right for you will largely depend on your individual needs.
 But there are a few factors to consider when comparing them against each other.

 Since individual needs and fit are so important, let’s start there.
 Your ability to customize packages to your own needs, or at least to choose between multiple levels or options depending on those needs, will likely determine whether you can work with a provider or not.

 Customizability allows you to pick the services you need and ignore the ones you don’t, which can save you money.
-It also allows you to start where you are and grow or scale up at your own pace, which not only saves money but removes pressure to grow too fast.
+It also allows you to start where you are and grow or scale up at your own pace, which not only saves money but removes pressure to grow too fast (or too slow).